Arup-Chauhan/Arup-Chauhan/index.md

 I'm passionate about software engineering, open-source contributions, and making databases optimized.

 When I'm not coding, I'm diving into sneaker culture or whipping up culinary masterpieces while I play great music.
-My passion for tech is only rivaled by my love for great food and stylish footwear.
+My passion for tech is only rivaled by my love for great food and rich sneaker culture.

 ## Quick Links <i class="fas fa-link"></i>
 - [About Me](/about/) <i class="fas fa-user"></i>